 The fourth step evaluates each individual on their performance against the standards defined for their specific job role.
 When the performance standards contain sufficient detail, the individual skills gaps become apparent when measuring the employee’s performance against them.
 In this step, learning resources and necessary tools can also be identified to help close the skills gaps.

 The fifth and final step involves continuous evaluation, monitoring, and measuring over the long term to determine whether individuals are progressing at closing the skills gaps.
 Coaching is one prevalent and effective tool, allowing supervisors and employees to discuss progress on closing the skills gaps.
 It also ensures that each employee understands each competency and the expectations for it, or better yet — how to exceed expectations for optimal performance improvement.
 The information from these discussions and the data from measurement can then be analyzed on a broader scale, to team, departmental, and organizational levels.

 After digesting these five steps, you may be wondering how to effectively manage all this data and information.
 The importance of competency management systems continues to grow among organizations that are focused on success.
 Because most organizations utilize many people in myriad jobs, numerous competency models – sometimes hundreds – can be required.
 These companies often need practical technology to manage this large volume of detailed data.
 You can contact us at Avilar for more information on our competency management system – WebMentor Skills™ – to help manage your data.
 With a competency management system in place, you can also better motivate staff, align training with company goals, and optimize the hiring process.

-For my next blog, I’ll post the reasons why a competency management method results in success and justify the investment of time and energy.
+A competency management program can be used for so much more than just performance improvement, So for my next blog, I’ll post the reasons why a competency management method results in success and justify the investment of time and energy.
 Until then, we hope you’ll post your comments and questions.